+Throughout the 2022 Reporting Period, the Group maintained the same ESG management structure and process as the last reporting period (from 1 January 2021 to 31 December 2021, "2021" or "2021 Reporting Period").
 The Board of the Group is responsible for formulating and setting goals and targets, approving strategic direction and policies, and monitoring performance including ESG issues.
-The Board has delegated the CEO (the "Management Representative" or "MR") and his operation managers (collectively the "Management Team") with the responsibility to formulate and implement policies and measures to all ESG related matters.
+The Board has delegated the chief executive officer (the "Management Representative" or "MR") and his operation managers (collectively, the "Management Team") with the responsibility to formulate and implement policies and measures to all ESG related matters.
 The Management Team has thus committed company resources and instructed various departmental managers and subject matter working groups with the following responsibilities:

-- Review and identify the environmental and social risks that may be material to the Group's core business activities; - Formulate, approve and implement ESG strategies and policies; - Establish and designate ESG Key Performance Indices ("KPIs") to monitor the implementation of such ESG strategies and policies; - Collect and compile data and statistics and prepare reports regarding the implementation of all ESG matters; - Analyse and compare such statistics to ESG KPIs; - Evaluate and assess the overall performance of the ESG strategies and policies; - Identify and determine the shortcomings and weaknesses in all ESG related matters; - Device solutions and action plans to remedy weaknesses in the implementation of ESG strategies and policies and revise ESG strategies or policies if necessary; and - Consult with external stakeholders and independent professionals in ESG.
+- Review and identify the environmental and social risks that may be material to the Group's core business activities; - Formulate, approve and implement ESG strategies and policies; - Establish and designate ESG Key Performance Indices ("KPIs") to monitor the implementation of such ESG strategies and policies; - Collect and compile data and statistics and prepare reports regarding the implementation of all ESG matters; - Collect, analyse and compare such statistics to ESG KPIs; - Evaluate and assess the overall performance of the ESG strategies and policies; - Identify and determine the shortcomings and weaknesses in all ESG related matters; - Device solutions and action plans to remedy weaknesses in the implementation of ESG strategies and policies and revise ESG strategies or policies if necessary; and - Consult with external stakeholders and independent professionals in ESG.

 The Group fully understands that ESG policies and practices may change over time to reflect the changes in business operations, structures, technologies, laws and regulations, and the environment.
 The Group thus continues to invest substantial resources to monitor ESG issues, policies and practices and performance on an ongoing basis.
-In addition, in order to contribute to sustainable development of the society at large, the Group exercises due responsibility in maintaining the highest level of ethical standards when conducting its business and upholds strict compliance with all relevant laws, rules and regulations in all ESG matters.
+In order to contribute to the sustainable development on the environment and society, whilst maximizing the benefits to our employees and the stakeholders, the Group has continued to exercises due responsibility in maintaining the highest level of ethical standards when conducting its business and upholds strict compliance with all relevant laws, rules and regulations in all ESG matters.